 Code section Code requirement Comply: Yes/No Evidence, commentary, and any explanations 5.1 Landlords must respond to the complaint within 10 working days of the complaint being logged.
 Exceptionally, landlords may provide an explanation to the resident containing a clear timeframe for when the response will be received.
 This should not exceed a further 10 days without good reason.
-YES All of the Stage 1 complaints were responded within 10 days.
+YES 21 out of 23 complaints were responded within 10 days; 2 complaints were extended with agreement from the resident and did not exceed 20 days total.
 5.5 A complaint response must be sent to the resident when the answer to the complaint is known, not when the outstanding actions required to address the issue, are completed.
 Outstanding actions must still be tracked and actioned expeditiously with regular updates provided to the resident.
-YES Actions are clearly set out in the Stage 1 response and monitored thereafter.
+YES Actions are clearly set out in the Stage 1 response and monitored thereafter,